project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 **Note:** Refer to the following screenshot for reference configuration.

-{% image src='pages/developer-docs/installation/images/keycloak-add-user-manager.png' half center alt='Keycloak use management' %}
+{% image src='pages/developer-docs/installation/images/keycloak-add-user-manager.png' half center alt='Keycloak use management' %}{:target="_blank"}

 - Use corresponding username and password values for this user as the values for `sunbird_sso_username` and `sunbird_sso_password` in the configuration.